How To Install Cover 1

 Another role for the free safety to play is the “rat.”
 This means that the single-high player will come down from the deep middle zone and essentially look to rob or “rat” any crossing routes.
 Coaches may use the rat in different ways.

 Rats are commonly used to deny any crossing routes.
-This means that the free safety will deny crossing routes and essentially double-team any player that runs across the field.
-Coaches will use this to help nickel backs or linebackers forced to cover speedier players in the slot position.
+This means that the free safety will deny crossing routes and essentially double-team any player who runs across the field.
+Coaches will use this to help nickelbacks or linebackers forced to cover speedier players in the slot position or at wide receiver.

-The hole position is in the middle of the defense.
-However, the hole is found at linebacker depth instead of playing the deep middle.
-Due to the fact, this area is going to be vacated by the linebackers, and offenses may take advantage of it if they identify cover 1.
+The low hole position is in the middle of the defense.
+However, the hole is found at linebacker depth rather than in the deep middle.
+Due to the fact that this area is going to be vacated by the linebackers, offenses may take advantage of it if they identify cover 1.

-This is common for coaches against teams who throw short underneath patterns to running backs or tight ends.
+This is common for coaches going against teams that throw short underneath patterns to running backs or the tight end.

 Double Team

-Last is the double team coverage in cover 1.
-Teams will often use the double team if the offense has a dominant receiver in the slot or outside.
+Last is the double-team coverage in Cover 1.
+Teams often use a double team when the offense has a dominant receiver in the slot or outside.

 The free safety will shade over to the dominant receiver’s side and relieve the defensive back.
-This is the flexibility the free safety brings in the defense as they allow for two players to cover 1.
+This is the flexibility the free safety brings to the defense, as they allow for two players to cover 1.

 Learn more about coverages in football below.